-The Angel Credits are allocated by DEED to specific transactions.
-Requests for allocation of credits must be filed and approved by DEED prior to completion of a Qualified Investment.
-No fee is required in connection with such requests.
-Requests may be filed only after QSB, Angel, and/or Qualified Fund certifications have been issued.
-Requests submitted before that date will be treated as though filed on that date.
-DEED must approve or reject each request for allocation within 15 days of receipt.
-Credits will be allocated in the order that the requests for allocation are filed with DEED.
-All applications filed on the same day are deemed filed simultaneously, and, if applications filed that day exceed remaining available credits, the remaining credits are allocated on a pro-rata basis.
+Angel Credits are allocated by DEED to specific investment transactions, from a pool of available credits.
+For 2014, the Legislature has approved a pool of \$12 million of available credits.
+Requests for an allocation of credits must be filed and approved by DEED prior to completion of the corresponding Qualified Investment.
+There is no fee required for allocation requests.
+Allocation requests may be filed only after QSBs, Angels and/or Qualified Funds have received the required DEED certifications.
+Allocation requests that are submitted before the date that required certifications are issued will be treated as though filed on the date that the required certifications are issued.
+DEED must approve or reject each allocation request within 15 days of its receipt.
+Credits are allocated in the order that allocation requests are filed with DEED.
+All allocation requests filed on the same day are deemed filed simultaneously, and, if allocation requests filed on the same day exceed remaining available credits, the remaining credits are allocated on a pro-rata basis to those requests.

 Qualified Investments must be completed within 60 days of the date Angel Credits are allocated.
 Failure to complete the transaction within this period results in cancellation of the allocation.

-Each Angel and Qualified Fund must promptly notify DEED upon completing the Qualified Investment.
-At the end of the year, DEED will then issue a credit certificate directly to each Taxpayer.
-The Taxpayer's credit certificate will relate to investments directly by the Taxpayer as an Angel and the Taxpayer's proportionate share of investments by Qualified Funds in which the Taxpayer is an owner.
-The credit certificates will be filed with the Taxpayer's Minnesota tax return together with a Form M-1B "Business and Investment Credits."
+Angels and Qualified Funds must promptly notify DEED after completing a Qualified Investment.

+At the end of the year, DEED will issue a credit certificate directly to each Taxpayer.
+The Taxpayer credit certificate will including credits for direct investments by the Taxpayer as an Angel, along with the Taxpayer's proportionate share of investments made by the Taxpayer's Qualified Funds.
+Credit certificates will be filed with the Taxpayer's Minnesota tax return, together with a Form M1B "Business and Investment Credits."

 Annual reports to DEED are required to demonstrate that eligibility requirements are being maintained.
-Failure to maintain certain requirements may result in a loss of the credit, requiring immediate repayment of the credits by the Taxpayer, or may result in a tax to the QSB equal to some or all of the credit received by its investors.
+Failure to comply with post-investment requirements may result in a loss of the credit, requiring immediate repayment of the credits by the Taxpayer, or may result in a tax to the QSB equal to some or all of the credit received by its investors.